app-generator/app-generator/docs/source/technologies/nextjs/api.rst

 API Sample
 ==========

-This documentation provides a quick step-by-step guide to exposing a secure API on top of a `NextJS <./index.html>`__ project with an SQLite database.
+This documentation provides a quick step-by-step guide to exposing a secure API on top of a `Next.js <./index.html>`__ project with an SQLite database.

 We'll be creating a simple `Transaction` database that can be interacted with via an API deployed to Vercel.